Stoquastic simulations of non-stoquastic superconducting flux circuits: Simulating non-stoquastic flux qubit Hamiltonians: Two qubits

-\\ {\bf Results.}--- We simulate the circuit outlined in the previous section, Eq.~(\ref{sec:theory-eq:discrete_H}), by employing off-diagonal expansion QMC (ODE QMC)~\cite{ODE,ODE2,pmr}.
-Using this, we can compute the thermal average of observable quantities by $\langle \hat{A} \rangle = \textsf{Tr}[\hat{A} e^{-\beta \hat{H}}]/\textsf{Tr}[e^{-\beta \hat{H}}]$, where $\beta=1/kT$ (here we chose $T=12m$K to reflect actual device temperatures).
+We simulate the circuit outlined in the previous subsection, Eq.~(\ref{sec:theory-eq:discrete_H}), by employing off-diagonal expansion QMC (ODE QMC)~\cite{ODE,ODE2,pmr} (The reader is referred to Appendix~\ref{sec:exp_details} for technical details).
+Using this, we can compute the thermal average of observable quantities by $\langle \hat{A} \rangle = \textsf{Tr}[\hat{A} e^{-\beta \hat{H}}]/\textsf{Tr}[e^{-\beta \hat{H}}]$, where $\beta=1/kT$ (here we chose $T=12$~mK to reflect actual device temperatures).
 The quantity of interest for superconducting flux qubits and AQC is the persistent current, $\hat{I}_{1(2)}^z$, the expectation value of which can be expressed as,

-The above constitutes the ``qubit'' in superconducting flux qubit device, since the quantized current (or more appropriately, the direction of the quantized current) is what maps to the spin up (or down) in the qubit model, analogous to the eigenstates of the Pauli-z operator~\cite{kjaergaard2019superconducting}.
+The above constitutes the ``qubit'' in superconducting flux qubit device, since the quantized current (or more appropriately, the direction of the quantized current) is what maps to the spin up (or down) in the qubit model, analogous to the eigenstates of the Pauli-z operator~\cite{Kjaergaard2020}.
 In other words, this is the quantity that is measured by the hardware, and a clockwise (or counterclockwise) current yields a positive (or negative) current measurement, which is interpreted as a qubit state of $|0\rangle$ (or $|1\rangle$).

 Our algorithm has only one extraneous parameter, the grid spacing $\Delta$.
 It is important to make sure that in the limit $\Delta\rightarrow 0$, the discretized model approaches the continuous Hamiltonian.
 This is presented in Fig.~\ref{fig:Delta} which shows the relative error for $\langle \hat{I}_1^z\rangle$ as a function of $\Delta$ computed using exact diagonalization, confirming our expectations that our simulations recover the results of the continuous model for small enough $\Delta$.